jenting/longhorn/enhancements/20210525-async-pull-backups.md

 from longhorn manager to the remote backup target:

 - Test basic backup and restore operations.
-   1. The user configures the remote backup target S3 (s3://backupbucket@us-east-1/).
+   1. The user configures the remote backup target URL/credential and poll interval to 5 mins.
    2. The user creates two backups on vol-A and vol-B.
    3. The user can see the backup volume for vol-A and vol-B in Backup GUI.
    4. The user can see the two backups under vol-A and vol-B in Backup GUI.